 How much do hearing aids cost?

-How do I know if my hearing aids need tuning?
+How do I know if my hearing aids need adjusting?

 After you have been fitted for your hearing aid, we will periodically monitor your hearing and reprogram your hearing aids as needed.
 You are welcome to drop in any time during office hours if you have any concerns or questions.